 In this first variation (shown below) the dict function is used to create a dictionary called abbr1 with three key-value pairs.
 The general form of this syntax is shown to the right.
-Note the similarity to the syntax of the earlier examples - basically, this syntax just passes the entire dictionary (curly braces and all) as an argument into the dict function.
+Note the similarity to the syntax of the earlier examples - basically, this syntax just passes the entire dictionary (including the curly braces) as an argument into the dict function.